Previous Page Parent Page Next Page TOC

 Trajector Task Dialog

-If you haven't created a report definition yet, you can use the output assistant to easily create one by clicking on the corresponding button at the bottom of the time course dialog.
-Once you have created a report definition, you have to associate this report definition with a file for COPASI to be able to write the results to that file.
-To do that, you click on the Report button.
+If you have not yet created a report definition, you can use the output assistant by clicking the button at the bottom of the time course dialog.
+After you create a report definition, you must associate it with an output file for COPASI to save results.
+This is done from the Report button in the time course dialog.

 Dialog to associate a Report with a File

-The Result dialog is located directly below the Time Course branch in the object tree.
-In this widget you can choose whether you want the results to be displayed as concentrations or as particle numbers, and you have the possibility to store the results to a file.
-The advantage that a report has rather than writing a file in the Result widget is that you can choose exactly which species concentrations you want to store whereas the Result dialog always stores all species concentrations.
-You also can't change the order in which the species concentrations are written, if you store the result from this dialog.
+The Result dialog is found just below the Time Course branch in the object tree.
+Here, you can choose whether to display results as concentrations or particle numbers, and you can also save the results to a file.
+The key advantage of using a report over saving results from the Result dialog is customization: with a report, you can select exactly which species concentrations to include, whereas the Result dialog always saves all species concentrations in a fixed order, which cannot be changed during saving.

 Trajectory Task Results